espressif/esp-idf/docs/en/api-guides/build-system.rst

 Requirements in the build system implementation
 -----------------------------------------------

-- Very early in the cmake configuration process, the script ``expand_requirements.cmake`` is run.
+- Very early in the CMake configuration process, the script ``expand_requirements.cmake`` is run.
 This script does a partial evaluation of all component CMakeLists.txt files and builds a graph of component requirements (this graph may have cycles).
 The graph is used to generate a file ``component_depends.cmake`` in the build directory.
-- The main cmake process then includes this file and uses it to determine the list of components to include in the build (internal ``BUILD_COMPONENTS`` variable).
+- The main CMake process then includes this file and uses it to determine the list of components to include in the build (internal ``BUILD_COMPONENTS`` variable).
 - Configuration is then evaluated for the components included in the build.
 - Each component is included in the build normally and the CMakeLists.txt file is evaluated again to add the component libraries to the build.